NiloGregginz33/QMGRExperiments/README.md

 ## Project Summary

 This project demonstrates emergent bulk geometry through quantum entanglement, successfully reconstructing bulk geometric structure from boundary quantum measurements.
 By designing and executing a suite of quantum information experiments, we provide experimental verification of holographic entropy scaling in quantum circuits and demonstrate boundary-bulk information recovery in controlled quantum systems.
 Our approach reconstructs geometric features—such as curvature, distances, angle sums, and hyperbolicity—directly from measurement outcomes, both on simulators and real quantum hardware, moving beyond model-dependent inference.
 The custom curvature experiment implements Regge calculus on quantum hardware, showing clear entanglement-geometry correspondence and validating holographic encoding principles across multiple geometric topologies.
 These results are obtained via quantum analog simulation, and are subject to device noise and statistical uncertainty.

+## About This Repository: Live Research Journey

+This repository represents live, ongoing research that documents the journey of understanding quantum gravity and holographic principles through experimental investigation.
+As with any scientific exploration, initial thoughts and data sometimes proved misleading, leading to revisions and refinements in both methodology and interpretation.

+**What this means for readers:**
+- The repository contains experiments from different stages of understanding
+- Earlier commits may reflect initial hypotheses that were later refined
+- The most recent results represent the current state of understanding
+- This is a living document that evolves as new insights are gained

+The iterative nature of scientific discovery is reflected throughout the codebase and documentation.
+Readers should focus on the most recent experimental results and analysis for the current understanding of the phenomena under investigation.

 ## Information-Theoretic Foundations: From Quantum Computers to Cosmic Reality